Applying Process Mining on Scientific Workflows: a Case Study on High Performance Computing Data: Introduction

-While the techniques proposed in this paper can be applied to any workflow system, to promote applicability we focus on the SLURM system governing the RWTH HPC cluster , one of the most widely used platforms in the field.
+While the techniques proposed in this paper can be applied to any workflow system, we focus on the SLURM system to promote applicability.
+SLURM is a common choice for workflow management in HPC clusters, governing the RWTH HPC cluster\footnote{\url{https://help.itc.rwth-aachen.de/service/rhr4fjjutttf/}}, one of the most widely used platforms in the field.

 The issue in examining the logs obtained from a given workflow system is the absence of a clearly defined case identifier that groups events associated with the same execution.
-In order to apply process mining on these logs, it is necessary to study the correlation between tasks that are running on the HPC cluster.
-Fig.~\ref{figure2} shows an overall view of our approach.
-The RWTH HPC cluster is observed periodically, and an input log is generated; then, based on the way the user has executed their jobs on the SLURM~\cite{DBLP:conf/jsspp/YooJG03}, we propose two different approaches to assign case IDs to events.
+To apply process mining to these logs, it is necessary to study the correlation between tasks that are running on the HPC cluster.
+Fig.~\ref{overall} shows an overall view of our approach.
+The RWTH HPC cluster is observed periodically, and an input log is generated.
+Based on how users execute their jobs on SLURM~\cite{DBLP:conf/jsspp/YooJG03}, we propose two different approaches to assign case IDs to events.
 Finally, we obtain an event log on which process mining techniques can be applied.

 The remainder of this paper is organized as follows.
 Sec.~\ref{sec:relatedWork} reviews some related works.
 Sec.~\ref{sec:preliminaries} shows some technical notions on how the SLURM system is implemented and which information is available to eventually form an event log.
 Sec.~\ref{sec:approach} explains our approach to apply process mining techniques to the scientific workflows running on SLURM-based HPC clusters.
 Sec.~\ref{sec:experiments} introduces some analyses of the event log extracted from the SLURM system of RWTH Aachen University.
 Finally, Sec.~\ref{sec:conclusion} concludes the paper.